Design Guide: Engineering Daily Wellbeing into Luxury Living

 Principles for SWB-Driven Interiors:

-• Personal significance: Bespoke elements reflecting identity and passions.
+• Personal significance: Bespoke elements reflecting identity, passions, and memory.

-• Active engagement: Systems that allow occupants to tune light, sound, and scent for rituals or moods.
+• Active engagement: Systems that allow tuning of light, sound, and scent to suit personal routines or moods.

-• Connection to nature and legacy: Biophilic features, sustainable materials, framed outdoor views.
+• Connection to nature and legacy: Biophilic features, sustainable materials, and framed outdoor views.

 Luxury Applications:

-• Meditation alcoves or prayer rooms with adjustable lighting, sound, and scent.
+• Meditation alcoves or prayer rooms with adjustable lighting, sound, and scent to support daily rituals.

-• Transition spaces signaling a shift from public life to private sanctuary.
+• Transition spaces that signal a shift from public life to private sanctuary through lighting, materials, and acoustics.

 Smart Health Monitoring Systems

-• Sensors: Monitor VOCs, particulate matter, CO₂, and humidity continuously.
+• Sensors: Continuously monitor VOCs, particulate matter, CO₂, and humidity.

-• Automated Response: Ventilation, humidification, and filtration adjust automatically to maintain optimal conditions.
+• Automated Response: Ventilation, humidification, and filtration adjust automatically to maintain optimal indoor conditions.

-• Dashboard Control: Occupants can view and manage their environment, ensuring the home consistently nurtures body and mind
+• Dashboard Control: Occupants can view and fine-tune their environment, ensuring the home consistently nurtures both body and mind.